-Sensitivity is increased by the area's designation as part of an Area of Special Landscape Value, its visibility from Thurstaston Hill, the prevalence of semi-natural habitats including heathy woodland and traditional orchards, the sense of time depth, the area's contribution to the rural setting of Irby and its recreational value.
+Sensitivity is increased by the area's designation as part of an Area of Special Landscape Value, its visibility from Thurstaston Hill, the prevalence of seminatural habitats including traditional orchards and heathy woodland, which connect the site to Thurstaston Common, and traditional orchards, the sense of time depth, the area's contribution to the rural setting of Irby and its recreational value.
 However, existing development within the area, human influences and the generally enclosed wooded character of the surrounding landscape lower sensitivity.

-Overall the area is considered to have a moderate sensitivity to any potential future change from residential development.
-Areas of native woodland and other habitats that connect to Thurstaston Common are of higher sensitivity.
+Overall the area is considered to have a moderate-high sensitivity to any potential future change from residential development.

-Given the overall assessment of landscape sensitivity outlined above, the following general guidance applies to any development on this area:
+Given the overall assessment of landscape sensitivity outlined above the following general guidance applies to any development on this area: